 Where to attend high school in Orange depends on where you live and if you live within a specific boundary set by the school district.

 Where to Attend High School in Orange

-Orange County is filled with many different cities and towns.
+Orange County is home to numerous cities and towns.
 Depending on which city or town you live in, you will go to a different high school.
-For teens who live in Orange, California, there are a couple of different high school options like Modena High or Orange High.
+For teens living in Orange, California, there are several high school options, including Modena High and Orange High.
 The question is, where to attend high school in Orange?
-The answer lies with where your house in Orange is located as they have divided up the city.
+The answer lies with where your house in Orange is located, as they have divided up the city.

+Where to attend high school in Orange depends on where you live and if you live within a specific boundary set by the school district.